amcveymoffatt/DATA550_Final/README.md

 ### Requirements

-- `Packages`: Includes here, tidyverse, survival, and gtsummary.
+- `Packages`: Includes renv, here, tidyverse, survival, and gtsummary.
-  - Missing packages are identified and installed in `01_table_1.R`
+  - Missing packages are identified and the project environment is synchronized using the renv package in `00_renv.R`.
 - `R`
 - `Make`
 - `Git` (optional)